nitrogen/simple_bridge/README.markdown

 <h1>Simple Bridge</h1>

-The Simple Bridge provides a common interface to:
-* Incoming web requests from Inets, Mochiweb, or Yaws.
-* Outgoing web responses through Inets, Mochiweb, or Yaws.

-Simple Bridge takes the pain out of coding to multiple web servers, and it allows you to create new "bridge modules" to handle other Erlang web servers.
+Simple Bridge takes the pain out of coding to multiple Erlang web servers by providing a common interface to Inets, Mochiweb, and Yaws.

-Simple Bridge works by wrapping the request or response in a parameterized module.

-***

-<h3>Requests</h3>
+Simple Bridge is split into two parts:

+* A *Request Bridge* allows you to see information about the incoming request.
+* A *Response Bridge* allows you to construct a response.

+<h2>Request Bridges</h2>
-<h5>How do I make a request bridge?</h5>
+<h4>How do I make a request bridge?</h4>

 To make a request bridge for an incoming request, call the request_bridge:make/2 function, specifying the correct bridge module for your http server.

-For example:
+Inets example:

-> ReqBridge = request_bridge:make(inets_request_bridge, InetsRequestData)
+	Bridge = request_bridge:make(inets_request_bridge, InetsRequestData)

+Mochiweb example:

-> ReqBridge = request_bridge:make(mochiweb_request_bridge, MochiwebRequestData)
+	Bridge = request_bridge:make(mochiweb_request_bridge, MochiwebRequestData)

+Yaws example:

-> ReqBridge = request_bridge:make(yaws_request_bridge, YawsRequestData)
+	Bridge = request_bridge:make(yaws_request_bridge, YawsRequestData)

-<h5>What can I do with the request bridge?</h5>
+<h4>What can I do with the request bridge?</h4>

 The request bridge provides you with a standard interface for accessing the request method, path, query parameters, post parameters, headers, and cookies of the request: